 Just like you, everyone else is in a new environment and likely anxious.
 So it’s more likely than not that everyone will be quite friendly as you’re all trying to make friends.
 First year and freshers especially are the prime time for meeting your friends for life.
 So don’t be afraid to be the first person to talk and break the ice – no one will bite!
 Well, hopefully not.

-Whether it’s inviting people out to meet up for the first lecture, try out a cute cafe, join a society or even a walk around the neighbourhood, seize the opportunities and find your people.
+Whether you invite people to meet up for the first lecture, try out a cute café, join a society or even a walk around the neighbourhood, seize the opportunities and find your people.
 The same applies to when you’re in accommodation, the kitchen is usually the student hub, so be there when everyone else is and you will get to know your housemates much quicker and easier.

 Explore your college, campus and the City

-In your first week or so of university, your course will usually not start the content properly yet, so this is a great chance to take the time to get familiar with your surroundings.
-Take a walk right around your college, around your campus and maybe the other one too.
+In your first week or so of university, your course will not have usually started the content properly yet, so this is a great chance to take the time to get familiar with your surroundings.
+Take a walk right around your college, around the campus you are based on, and maybe the other one too.
 And also check out the city, just a walk will do, and perhaps pick out some places you want to check out properly on your next trip.
 All the city centre roads can seem very confusing at first, but trust me when I say there’s a system and you’ll slowly get it!
 I’m still getting there personally.